OskarSan/RepOCounter/README.md

 TODO:

-adding exercises to workouts
-  - make the exercise set numbers work

-Starting the workout
+Finishing the workout and adding the data to log

-ending workout

 statistics